Mustaine16/Pokedex/README.md

 # Pokedex

 Hi everyone!
-This is my first "web-app" (in fact, i dont know if i can call it as that because it just vainilla Javascript but who cares), just a simple Pokedex based on the public [PokeApi](https://pokeapi.co/)
+This is my first "web-app" (in fact, i dont know if i can call it as that because it's just vainilla Javascript but who cares), just a simple Pokedex based on the public [PokeApi](https://pokeapi.co/)

 ## How it works?